iamacoderguy/projectA/README.md

 ### How do we judge success?
 The project will be finished if:
-- [ ] I finish developing a system which involves a server (back-end) and one or more clients (front-end)
+- [ ] We finish developing a system which involves a server (back-end) and one or more clients (front-end)
 - [x] The system can run, do one or more useful tasks and everyone can use it with some configurations
 - [x] The system doesn't need to run online, on-cloud.
 It can use a LAN.
 - [x] No master how many features the system has.